 Manufacturer: Lenovo Legion| Price: $17.06 (INR 1,249.)

-Lenovo’s gaming branch, Legion has been making some pretty decent hardware under the radar for some time now and their M200 mouse is a testament of their quality.
+Lenovo’s gaming branch, Legion, has been making some pretty decent hardware under the radar for some time now, and their M200 mouse is a testament to their quality.

 The mouse is sturdily built, with no spot left without the splashy RGB theme.
-You get on the fly DPI switching on four levels up to 2400 DPI.
-The braided cable simply adds to the appeal.
-The two buttons on the side are quite tactile to the push and will come in real handy in games.
+You get on the fly DPI switching up to 2400 DPI on four levels.
+The braided cable adds to the appeal.
+The two buttons on the side are pretty tactile to the push and will be handy in games.

 You can get the Legion M200 here

-Also read: Does buying a Gaming Mousepad makes sense?
+Also read: Does buying a Gaming Mousepad make sense?